ikuhamada/state-doc/manual.rst

 	&END

-  CARTESIAN/CART: If set, atomic coordinates are given in the cartesian coordinate
+  CARTESIAN/CART: If set, atomic coordinates are given in the cartesian coordinate (in bohr)

   ANGSTROM: If set, atomic coordinates are given in Angstrom (cartesian)